dojoengine/book/docs/pages/client/sdk/js/packages.md

 # Dojo.js Packages

-These packages can be used independently or collectively.
-They are still a work in progress and welcome contributions.
+Dojo.js offers a suite of packages that can be used independently or collectively.
+These packages are continuously evolving and welcome contributions.

 ## Core

-Dojo core exposes a helpful `DojoProvider` which can be used to execute worlds.
+The Dojo core package provides the `DojoProvider`, which is essential for executing worlds.

 Pass in a manifest and rpc to generate the provider.
 It extends the Starknet.js RPC Provider.